-Before long, the HRC logo was as visible at pride celebrations and other LGBT events as the iconic rainbow flag.
+Before long, the HRC logo was as visible at pride celebrations and other LGBTQ events as the iconic rainbow flag.
 Today, the HRC logo can be spotted the world over, from cars in Japan to the backpacks of hikers in Tibet.

 In late March 2013, as the U.S. Supreme Court was hearing arguments in two marriage equality cases, HRC shared a red version of its logo – selected because the color is synonymous with love - on Facebook and Twitter and asked supporters to change their profile photos to show their support.
 The campaign went viral, and celebrities such as George Takei, Beyonce, Martha Stewart and others helped draw attention to the movement.
 Millions of people shared the logo, countless memes were created in response, and Facebook saw a 120 percent increase in profile photo updates.
 The Internet was awash in red and displayed the growing support for marriage equality in the U.S. and the world.

 The campaign put the spotlight on HRC and spread awareness about the organization and its original blue and yellow logo.
-Whether the logo is seen on a T-shirt, an HRC publication, a lawmaker's lapel or as a backdrop for a historic speech by the president of the United States, it sends a message that the Human Rights Campaign and its more than 1.5 million members and supporters will remain vigilant in the fight for LGBT equality.
+Whether the logo is seen on a T-shirt, an HRC publication, a lawmaker's lapel or as a backdrop for a historic speech by the president of the United States, it sends a message that the Human Rights Campaign and its more than 1.5 million members and supporters will remain vigilant in the fight for LGBTQ equality.